kyverno/website/content/en/Community/_index.md

 - Tracks and ensures adequate health of the subprojects they are in charge of.
 - Adequate test coverage to confidently release
-- Tests are passing reliably (i.e. not flaky) and are fixed when they fail Mentor and guide approvers, reviewers, and contributors in the Kyverno subproject.
+- Tests are passing reliably (i.e. not flaky) and are fixed when they fail Mentors and guides approvers, reviewers, and contributors in the Kyverno subproject.
 - Actively participates in the processes for discussion and decision making in the project.
 - Merges pull requests and helps prepare patch releases.
 - Makes and approves technical design decisions for the subproject.